Xevithirus/Xevithirus/README.md

   You probably weren't wondering where I get the numbers for my Character Info.
 Well let me tell you anyways.
 </p>
 <p>
   The current Level, Total Exp and To Next Level info is based off my Github's current total contributions.
 Each day, a script scrapes the header from my contribution calendar for the current amount, then uses that number for my Total Exp.
 With that total, I can calculate my Current Exp, Exp Required until Next Level, and my Level itself.
 I then output those values and run them through another script to update the Readme file.
-All that is left is to set that process to a Github Workflow to run it once a day and boom, my Github Profile now has a dynamic experience calculator.
+Lastly, I set that process to a Github Workflow to run it once a day and boom, my Github Profile now has a dynamic experience calculator.
 </p>
 <p>
   Why all this trouble for a few numbers?
 Because seeing my real-life progress play out like a videogame is worth it.